2016choang/WebDevelopment/README.md

 # Web Development

-Repository containing code for personal website and work from web development class.
+This repository contains code for my previous personal website and work from Web Application Development class.